anyei/SFDC-ATARC/README.md

 ### Implementation & Usage
 _____
 Because nothing is magic, actually we have to do some setup.

+WILL BE UPDATING THE IMPLEMENTATION SOON I JUST DONT HAVE ENOUGH TIME TODAY!

 #### Implementing with Existing Triggers